Get

 When Should I Take My Cat to the Vet?

 Generally, it’s always better to be safe than sorry, especially if your cat is uncomfortable.
 It’s particularly important to go to the vet if your cat shows any allergies, especially skin or respiratory signs.
-Several conditions are easy to confuse with allergies, but your vet can rule out other medical conditions, such as external parasites, and confirm the allergy.
+Several conditions are easy to confuse with allergies, but a vet can rule out other medical conditions, such as external parasites, and confirm the allergy.

 vet doctors brushing scottish fold cat